Software Testing | Basics

 Software Testing can be broadly classified into two types:

-1. Manual Testing: Manual testing includes testing software manually, i.e., without using any automated tool or any script.
+1. Manual Testing: Manual testing includes testing software manually, i.e., without using any automation tool or any script.
 In this type, the tester takes over the role of an end-user and tests the software to identify any unexpected behavior or bug.
 There are different stages for manual testing such as unit testing, integration testing, system testing, and user acceptance testing.

 Testers use test plans, test cases, or test scenarios to test software to ensure the completeness of testing.
 Manual testing also includes exploratory testing, as testers explore the software to identify errors in it.

-1. Black Box Testing: The technique of testing in which the tester doesn’t have access to the source code of the software and is conducted at the software interface without concern with the internal logical structure of the software is known as black-box testing.
+1. Black Box Testing: The technique of testing in which the tester doesn’t have access to the source code of the software and is conducted at the software interface without any concern with the internal logical structure of the software is known as black-box testing.

 2. White-Box Testing: The technique of testing in which the tester is aware of the internal workings of the product, has access to its source code, and is conducted by making sure that all internal operations are performed according to the specifications is known as white box testing.